numpattern/numpattern.github.io/_posts/2024-09-12-Distributed_Training.md

 Listing all IPs within an interface typically shows the IP addresses that have been assigned to devices on that network.
 It doesn’t mean that all those IPs are currently connected or active.

-Active Devices: devices currently connected to network and actively using their assigned IPs.
+**Active Devices:** devices currently connected to network and actively using their assigned IPs
-Inactive Devices: devices that were previously connected and had an IP address assigned but are currently disconnected or turned off.
+**Inactive Devices:** devices that were previously connected and had an IP address assigned but are currently disconnected or turned off
-Reserved IPs: Some IP addresses might be reserved for specific devices or purposes but are not currently in use.
+**Reserved IPs:** Some IP addresses might be reserved for specific devices or purposes but are not currently in use
-Expired Leases: In networks using DHCP (Dynamic Host Configuration Protocol), IP addresses are leased for a specific period.
-If a device disconnects, its lease might expire, but the IP address could still appear in listings until the lease is fully cleared.
+**Expired Leases:** In networks using DHCP (Dynamic Host Configuration Protocol), IP addresses are leased for a specific period.
+If a device disconnects, its lease might expire, but the IP address could still appear in listings until the lease is fully cleared
-Static IPs: Some devices might have static IP addresses assigned, which remain reserved for them even if they are not currently connected.
+**Static IPs:** Some devices might have static IP addresses assigned, which remain reserved for them even if they are not currently connected